-TECHNICAL ASSISTANCE CODE TTP M3-1: Accessible features not addressed in preventive maintenance program
+TECHNICAL ASSISTANCE CODE TTP M3-1: Inclusion of accessible features in preventive maintenance program

 SUGGESTED TECHNICAL ASSISTANCE: Assist the TTP recipient in developing a preventive maintenance program for ADA accessibility equipment.

 The recipient needs technical assistance if it does not follow its program for the preventive maintenance of accessibility features.